neoforged/Documentation/versioned_docs/version-1.21.5/inventories/container.md

+---
+sidebar_position: 1
+---
 # Containers

-A popular use case of [block entities][blockentity] is to store items of some kind.
-Some of the most essential [blocks][block] in Minecraft, such as the furnace or the chest, use block entities for this purpose.
-To store items on something, Minecraft uses `Container`s.
+Many systems in Minecraft, such as [block entities][blockentity] or [entities][entity], store items of some kind.
+To store items on something, Minecraft uses `Container` implementations.

 The `Container` interface defines methods such as `#getItem`, `#setItem` and `#removeItem` that can be used to query and update the container.
 Since it is an interface, it does not actually contain a backing list or other data structure, that is up to the implementing system.